 International Co-operative Programme on Assessment and Monitoring of Air Pollution Effects on Forests

-Head of Programme Co-ordinating Centre: Mr. Walter Seidling
+Head of Programme Co-ordinating Centre: Mr. Kai Schwärzel

 The International Cooperative Programme on Assessment and Monitoring of Air Pollution Effects on Forests (ICP Forests) was launched in 1985 in response to wide public and political concern over extensive forest damage that had been observed in Europe in the beginning of the 1980s.
-The objectives of ICP Forests are to monitor effects of anthropogenic (in particular air pollution) and natural stress factors on the condition and development of forest ecosystems in Europe, and to contribute to a better understanding of cause-effect relationships in forest ecosystem functioning in various parts of Europe.
+The objectives of ICP Forests are to monitor the effects of anthropogenic (in particular air pollution) and natural stress factors on the condition and development of forest ecosystems across Europe and beyond, and to contribute to a better understanding of cause-effect relationships in forest ecosystem functioning.

-The programme is planned and coordinated by a Task Force under the leadership of Germany, with the cooperation of a Programme Coordinating Centre (at the Federal Research Centre for Forestry and Forest Products, in Hamburg, Germany).
-There are currently 42 countries participating in the work.
+The programme is planned and coordinated by a Task Force under the leadership of Germany, with its Programme Coordinating Centre located at the Thünen Institute of Forest Ecosystems in Eberswalde, Germany.
+There are currently 42 countries participating in ICP Forests.

 Further information is available from the Programme Centre.